 Listen closely to the singing and decide, “what needs to be eliminated here?”
 “How could this sound better?”

 In the picture that you can see below, you’ll notice there are no boosts anywhere in the Channel EQ.
 I’ve dropped EQs instead, this is what’s called subtractive EQ because I’ve actually boosted frequencies, by dropping others.
+Another thing you could do is just use the “Natural Vocal” preset to get the job done quick and dirty.

 4) Add Reverb